tc39/notes/meetings/2021-04/apr-21.md

 WH: I'm not concerned with collecting the few well-known symbols.

-CP: I believe when we talk about these in the SES meeting as we were saying that if you're using symbol for and using that as Aki for the requirement for a WeakMap, that's not different from using something like array prototype as the key for weak map for those who never be collected either.
+CP: I believe when we talk about these in the SES meeting as we were saying that if you're using symbol for and using that as a key for the requirement for a WeakMap, that's not different from using something like array prototype as the key for weak map for those who never be collected either.

 WH: There is a big qualitative difference between those and arbitrary `Symbol.for` symbols.